Vivint

-Vivint Smart Home, Inc. is a Provo, Utah-based manufacturer of smart home and home security products.
+Vivint Smart Home, Inc. (stylized as vivint) is a Provo, Utah-based manufacturer of smart home and home security products.
 Its product lines include cameras, locks, safety sensors, thermostats, and lighting, along with associated monitoring and installation services.
 The company is a subsidiary of NRG Energy, which acquired Vivint in 2022 for $2.8 billion.

-As of 2024, Vivint had over 2 million customers in the United States, and managed 27 million devices.
+As of 2026, Vivint had over 2 million customers in the United States, and managed 27 million devices.

 History

 In 1999, Keith Nellesen and Todd Pedersen co-founded APX Alarm Security Solutions in Lehi, Utah.
 At the time, the company sold and installed security systems.
 APX Alarm Security Solutions rebranded as Vivint in February 2011.
 Vivint was acquired by The Blackstone Group in November 2012.

 The company launched Vivint Solar, a solar energy company, in 2011.
 Vivint Solar went public in October 2014 and was later purchased by Sunrun.

 Vivint's former CEO Todd Pedersen appeared on the CBS television show Undercover Boss in February 2015.

 In January 2020, Vivint completed a merger with the special-purpose acquisition company Mosaic Acquisition Corp. and became a publicly traded company on the New York Stock Exchange.

 In December 2022, Houston-based NRG Energy announced that it would acquire Vivint for $2.8 billion.